Mason Impacts Students; Students Impact the World

 Mason Impact Projects

 You can choose to complete project that conducts in-depth studies that add to the world's knowledge, creates a new product, and enhances our communities.

 Upon completion of your Mason Impact Project, you'll submit the best representation of your project to the Office of Undergraduate Education.
 At graduation, you'll receive a notation on your transcript containing your project title.

-Students must submit projects by May 15, 2020 to the student submissions page
+Students must submit projects to the student submissions page.

 For more information, contact the Undergraduate Education Office.